-Celebrating its 80th anniversary in 2019, the landmark Formosa Cafe reopened on June 28 after a stunning $2.4 million renovation.
-The Formosa's new operator, the 1933 Group, has garnered widespread acclaim for its previous restoration work on high profile projects like Highland Park Bowl and Idle Hour.
+After a stunning $2.4 million renovation, the landmark Formosa Cafe reopened in June 2019 to celebrate its 80th anniversary.
+The Formosa's current operator, the 1933 Group, has garnered widespread acclaim for its restoration work on high profile projects like Tail o' the Pup, Highland Park Bowl and Idle Hour.

 Bobby Green, co-owner and lead designer at the 1933 Group, worked closely with the family of the Formosa's original owners, as well as Los Angeles historians and various entertainment industry players, to bring the Formosa back to its glory days during the Golden Age of Hollywood.